CityOfPhiladelphia/phila-ui/docs/content/en/installation-and-usage.md

 <alert type="warning">A css minified file is not currently exported, as the project should handle the final css output.</alert>

 ### Making variables available
-It's recommended to import PhilaUI scss variables globally, so that they can be referred to, in the project.
+It's recommended to import PhilaUI scss variables globally, so that they can be referred to in the project's other styles.

 #### Example of adding PhilaUI variables to the vue.config.js
 ```js